 I searched this topic all around and I found a lot of wrong informations.

-Seem that some old howto was simply copypasted into other howto's, propagating some
+Seem that some old howto was simply copypasted into other howto's, propagating some errors.

 So I wrote MY OWN HOWTO about how to connect the YAESU FT-891 to a laptop or a computer, using GNU/Linux operating system and a CAT interface called U5 LINK.